-- A. Any neighborhood coalition may request designation as a recognized neighborhood coalition by submitting a request to the ONC on forms provided, together with a copy of the neighborhood coalition's most current bylaws. - B. The City shall recognize each neighborhood coalition requesting status as a recognized neighborhood coalition under this ordinance where the neighborhood coalition's bylaws, at a minimum, demonstrate conformance with all of the following criteria: - 1.
+- A. Any neighborhood coalition may request designation as a recognized neighborhood coalition by submitting a request to the ONC on forms provided, together with a copy of the neighborhood coalition's most current bylaws. - B. The City shall recognize each neighborhood coalition requesting status as a recognized neighborhood coalition under this ordinance where the neighborhood coalition conducts itself fairly, openly, and democratically.
+Neighborhood coalitions will be deemed to satisfy this obligation when their bylaws demonstrate, or their conduct is not otherwise inconsistent with, the following criteria: - 1.
 The geographic boundaries of the coalition must be reasonable.

 Boundaries will be considered reasonable when: - a.
 They are contiguous; and - b.
 They do not include areas within more than two Council Districts; and - c.
 They do not overlap with the boundaries of any other recognized neighborhood coalitions; or - d.
-The boundaries were in existence and recognized by the City as of October 20, 2017 and the coalition remains in recognized status as of the date this ordinance is enacted. - 2.
-Membership must be open to all recognized neighborhood associations, neighborhood associations, homeowner associations, business groups, community groups, individual residents, and property owners within its boundaries.
+The boundaries were in existence and registered with the City as of October 20, 2017 and the coalition remains in registered status as of the date this ordinance is enacted. - 2.
+Membership must be open to all recognized neighborhood associations, neighborhood associations, homeowner associations, business groups, and community groups within its boundaries, and may also be available to individual households and property owners within the boundaries of the coalition but who are located outside the boundaries of any recognized neighborhood association.
 No coalition shall limit membership based on race, creed, religion, color, gender, gender identity, sexual orientation, age, heritage, national origin, or income.
 The recognized neighborhood coalition shall in good faith take all reasonable steps to notify all recognized neighborhood associations within its boundaries of the recognized coalition's existence and to have its membership evenly distributed throughout its boundary.
 Each member must be eligible to hold any officer position within the association. - 3.
 The bylaws must expressly identify the process of succession when an officer steps down voluntarily or is removed, and how vacant positions will be filled. - 4.
-Only those associations, groups, and persons within the boundaries of the recognized neighborhood coalition who have affirmatively joined the coalition may be counted as members.
+Only those associations, groups, and households who have affirmatively joined the coalition may be counted as members.
 The bylaws must clearly identify how membership is established.

-Payment of dues cannot be a prerequisite of membership or voting rights in the coalition.
+Dues may be collected, however payment of dues cannot be a prerequisite of membership or voting rights in the coalition.